 Linden Sitting Area

-This small sitting space takes its name from adjacent Linden Boulevard.
-The street itself takes the name of the American linden trees (Tilia americana) that line its length.
-The land for the park was mapped as a public space after it was acquired in 1928 during proceedings about the boulevard.
+This small sitting space takes its name from the adjacent Linden Boulevard which in turn takes its name from the American linden trees (Tilia americana) that distinguish its perimeter.
+The land for the park was mapped as a public space after it was acquired in 1928 during proceedings related to the development of the boulevard.

-Linden Boulevard was originally called Van Brunt Street in honor of a prominent family descended from Dutch colonists that lived in the area.
+Linden Boulevard was originally called Van Brunt Street in honor of a prominent family descended from Dutch colonists who lived in the area.
 Their first recorded ancestor in America was Rutger Joesten Van Brunt (c.1653-1718) who immigrated in 1653 to the town of New Utrecht, today a part of Brooklyn.
-Another Rutger Van Brunt (1757-1830) built the old mill on Bull Creek sometime in the late 18th century.
 In 1887, the Brooklyn Common Council changed the name of the street to Vienna Avenue, after the Austrian Capital.
 In 1924, the Common Council changed the name once again, this time calling it Lorraine Street, after the Lorraine region in eastern France.

-Finally, the street was named for its majestic and versatile trees.
+Finally, the street was named for its majestic trees.
 Approximately 45 species of the linden tree are native to the eastern United States.
-In forests, the tree is commonly known as the basswood, but it has also been called the limetree and the bee tree.
-This last name seems most appropriate in late June and early July when the tree blooms creamy white, sweet-smelling blossoms.
-These attract swarms of bees seeking out the nectar necessary to distill a flavorful white honey, often considered the finest among aficionados.
+When found in the natural setting of a forest, the tree is commonly known as the basswood.
+It is also known as the limetree and the bee tree.
+This last name seems most appropriate in late June and early July when the tree blooms with creamy white, sweet smelling blossoms.
+The blossoms attract swarms of bees seeking out the nectar necessary to make a flavorful white honey, considered one of the finest honeys.

 Linden leaves are sharp-toothed and somewhat heart-shaped with a point at the tip.
 They are three to six inches long and turn yellow in the fall.
 The bark is usually grey and smooth but becomes grooved with age.
 Although the tree is native to the eastern United States, it is found as far South as Georgia and as far west as Nebraska and Texas.
-This hardy tree can tolerate most soils and can easily survive the harsh city climate, making it an ideal choice for planting in New York City along boulevards and in public parks.
+This hardy tree can tolerate most soils and survive the harsh city climate, making it a suitable choice for planting in New York City along boulevards and in public parks.